primo-vera/php_framework/README.md

 # PHP MVC framework
-Created from: 'PHP FRAMEWORK FROM SCRATCH' YouTube series by The Codeholic, Minimalistic custom framework created for educational purposes.
+Created from: 'PHP FRAMEWORK FROM SCRATCH' YouTube series by The Codeholic.
+Minimalistic custom framework created for educational purposes.

 Following taken from original README.md: